frpiana/students/README.md

 # Program for the conversion of csv files in prose PDF

 ## Target of the program
-The program is designed specifically for CSV files produced by the Moodle study manangement system as survey results, in Czech langauge.
+The program is designed specifically for CSV files produced by the Moodle study manangement system as survey results, in Czech language.

-The columns of the original table should be the following:
+The column names of the original table should be the following:

 1. Odpověď
 2. Odesláno: